How To Check And Update PHP Version in WordPress?

-Every quality hosting provider will list your PHP version somewhere in your control panel.
-If it’s not clearly labelled, you may just need to refer to the specific documentation of your web host.
+Every quality hosting provider will put a piece of information for your PHP somewhere in your control panel.
+If the version is not clearly labelled, you may just need to refer to the specific documentation of your web host.

-This will show you the current PHP version available for your website.
+This will show you the current version available and if PHP update is necessary for your website.

 Use a WordPress Plugin

-WordPress shows the updated PHP version error when you are using an outdated version.
+WordPress shows the updated PHP error when you are using an outdated version.

-The best way to update it is to first check the version that you are using.
-You can use a plugin to find out the version of the WordPress website.
+The best way to update your PHP is to first check the version that you are using.
+You can use a plugin to find out the PHP version on your WordPress site.

-Download the plugin Display PHP Version.
-The plugin simply shows the PHP version of your website on the dashboard.
+Download and install the plugin Version Info.
+The plugin simply shows the version of PHP of your website on the WordPress dashboard.

-You can also find out the PHP version of your website by using the Builtwith.com application testing service.
+You can also find out the version of PHP of your website by using the Builtwith application testing service.
 BuiltWith tells about all the plugins you have enabled on your website.
-It also tells about the WordPress PHP version.

-To find out the version number, simply login to Builtwith control panel and select Detailed Technology Profile.
+To find out the version number, simply login to the BuiltWith control panel and select Detailed Technology Profile.

-Now that we are aware of the many ways to see the PHP version of a WordPress website, it is time to understand how to update it.
+Now that you know of multiple ways to see the version of PHP you are using in your WordPress website, it is time to understand how to update it.

 How to Update PHP Version?